Skip to content

 ProviderHypervisor

-Amazon Web ServicesXen (historical); AWS Nitro (current, KVM-based)
+Amazon Web ServicesXen (historical); Nitro Hypervisor / Nitro System (current)

-After Broadcom’s acquisition of VMware, the free ESXi program was discontinued then partially reinstated (version 8.0 Update 3e, 2025) with ongoing community debate about scope and support.
+After Broadcom’s acquisition of VMware, the free ESXi program was discontinued then reinstated in 2025 (version 8.0 Update 3e), with ongoing community debate about scope and support.
 This has accelerated adoption of open alternatives like Proxmox VE, oVirt, and OpenStack-based stacks.

 Virtualization vs Containers vs Serverless